-- What about efficacy, comparing midwife-led care with consultant-led care in Germany? - Are there any differences between costs and quality of these two care options? - Will midwife-led care units lower costs and keep the same quality of care as consultant-led care units? - What are women's preferences? - Will there be decreasing costs because of increasing working experiences of midwives? - Are there differences in efficacy, comparing women's views, the perspective of insurance companies and perspective of health care providers?
+- Analysing efficiency, comparing midwife-led care with consultant-led care in Germany. - Are there any differences between costs and quality of these two care options? - Will midwife-led care units lower costs and keep the same quality of care as consultant-led care units? - What are women's preferences and do they differ before and after birth? - Are there differences in efficiency, comparing women's views, the perspective of insurance companies and perspective of health care providers?